LIFTON,

 [ Point #43 ] On Saturday, November 23, 1963 at about 10:30 a.m. as related by Inspector Thomas J Kelly of the Secret Service in his report, Captain Will Fritz of the Dallas Police Department’s Homicide Bureau asked Oswald if he had taken a taxi that day.
 And all of a sudden, SHAZAM!
 Oswald then changed his story and said that when he got on the bus he found it was going too slow and after two blocks he got off the bus and took a cab to his home."
 (See WC Report, Appendix XI p.
 626.)

 How convenient of Oswald to destroy his own alibi for the Tippit murder!
 How convenient of Oswald to pick up his cue from Fritz.
 The bus story, in trouble on many fronts had to be changed.
-And suddenly Oswald solves this problem for them, at least the Oswald we get in the passive voice in official reports of his untape recorded, untranscriped, stenographic notes free interrogation the Warren Commission gives us.
-[And don’t tell me what the ARRB found about interrogation notes.
-I know all about it.
-They don’t change anything.]
+And suddenly Oswald solves this problem for them, at least the Oswald we get in the passive voice in official reports of his untapped, unrecorded, untranscriped, stenographic notes free, interrogation the Warren Commission gives us.

 [ Point #44] Okay, now we have “Oswald” getting off the bus while the bus is still on Elm St. and before it gets to Houston.
 He still bothers to ask for a transfer which means he has to get it from the bus driver.
 This should increase the probability of McWatters remembering this and what this man looked like, but, it doesn’t.
 If Oswald did change his shirt at 1026 N. Beckley he would have had to remember the bus transfer and place that in his new shirt.
 That doesn’t make sense.
 What would he use it for?
 What second bus would he want and where would he be going by bus?
 What does he need it for?
 Why hang on to it after it’s no longer valid?
 Well, the answer is quite simple.
 He doesn’t need it.
 The Dallas Police Department need it.
 Oswald never asked for a bus transfer, because he was never on McWatters bus.
 It was never found on Oswald’s clothes.
 It was found on McWatters bus where it was still attached to the rest of the bus transfer booklet.
 They got it when they got McWatters.